-“Payroll fraud” encompasses many types of theft schemes.
-There’s deliberate worker misclassification by employers looking to skirt the law, pay rate alteration by malicious insiders, ‘ghost’ employee profiles, and more.
-Keeping a cybersecurity focus, we’ll be looking at payroll diversion fraud specifically today.
+“Payroll fraud” encompasses many types of theft schemes, and payroll diversion fraud is one of them.
+There’s also deliberate worker misclassification by employers looking to skirt the law, pay rate alteration by malicious insiders, ‘ghost’ employee profiles, and more.
+Keeping a cybersecurity focus, we’ll look at payroll diversion fraud specifically today.

-The email provides new bank routing and account numbers for an account controlled by the attacker.
-Once the funds are deposited, they’re quickly disseminated to multiple other accounts controlled by the attacker, eliminating traceability and preventing fund recalls.
+The email provides new routing numbers and bank account information for an account controlled by the attacker.
+Once the funds are deposited, they’re quickly disseminated to multiple other accounts, eliminating traceability and preventing fund recalls.

 Why do employees keep falling for this scheme even after continual cybersecurity awareness training?

-As with most other attacks classified under Business Email Compromise (BEC), payroll diversion fraud sits at the intersection of business workflows, human nature, and security gaps, exploiting inherent flaws in each one.
+As with most other attacks classified under BEC, payroll diversion fraud sits at the intersection of business workflows, human nature, and security gaps, exploiting inherent flaws in each.
 Let’s take a closer look at these factors.

 To increase productivity, organizations implement automated processes to eliminate step-by-step human involvement.
-As long as a human gives the go-ahead, machine-driven workflows can take care of the rest.
+Machine-driven workflows can take care of the rest as long as a human gives the go-ahead.

-Once a finance or HR employee receives a direct deposit change request for processing, automation takes over.
-These workflows are highly efficient, but they also enable fraudulent payroll changes to enter the slipstream of thousands of legitimate payroll processes, almost guaranteeing their successful implementation.
+Automation takes over once a finance or HR employee receives a direct deposit change request for processing.
+These workflows are highly efficient, but they also enable fraudulent payroll changes to enter the slipstream of thousands of legitimate payroll processes, almost guaranteeing their success.

 Human beings process millions of things in parallel on an average day, like catching up on weekend emails, leading multi-team meetings, or picking up kids from school.
 Our brains make decisions with “just enough” information to make room to process more complicated tasks.